B-O-O-P/I-know-where-you-are/README.md

 # I Know Where You Are: Inferring Location From Text

-This repository describes the structure of the models in order to determine the most appropriate background from the text.
+This repository describes the structure of the models in order to determine the most appropriate location from the text.
 These models are described in detail in paper.

 ## Models